Singles/couples: Historical Bremen

 Kick-start your tour of historical Bremen by visiting the over 600-year old town hall.
 The building, with its magnificent Weser Renaissance facade, is listed together with the Roland statue in front of it as a UNESCO World Heritage site.
 Guided tours inside the town hall can be taken on most days and a highlight is the upper hall, with its majestic model ships preserved for posterity in the seas of time.
 The Mayor of Bremen still has his offices next to the hall.

 Public tours always commence at 11am, but tickets must be booked in advance at the Tourist Information office just outside the building.
-You can also take this opportunity to purchase tickets for the two-hour guided walk around the city departing at 2pm every day, or the one-hour tour by electric minibus (April to October).
+You can also take this opportunity to purchase tickets for the two-hour guided walk around the city departing at 2pm every day.

 If you're not taking a tour of the town hall, find yourself a sunny spot outside one of the cafés (or inside in the winter months) and admire the stunning surroundings over a relaxing coffee: from the historical Schütting guildhall to the reconstructed merchants' houses and mighty St. Peter's Cathedral.